 But by the time he reached adulthood, Alexander had built a stable life for himself.
 He’d converted to Mormonism and found a job as a salesman with Prepaid Legal Services.
 And it was at a company convention in Las Vegas in September 2006 that Alexander met Jodi Arias for the first time.

-“I went from intrigued by her to interested in her to caring about her deeply to realizing how lucky I would be to have her as part of my life forever,” Alexander wrote to a friend once he and Arias had started dating, according to ABC.
+“I went from intrigued by her to interested in her to caring about her deeply to realizing how lucky I would be to have her as part of my life forever,” Alexander wrote to a friend once he and Arias had started dating.
 “She is amazing.
 It is not hard to see that whoever scores Jodi, whether it be me or someone else, is gonna win the wife lotto.”

 Though Arias lived in Palm Desert, California, and Alexander in Mesa, Arizona, their relationship initially seemed strong.
 The couple traveled through the southwest together, and Arias even converted to Mormonism after just a couple of months of dating Alexander.
 But cracks soon appeared.